-On April 6, 2021, the Company entered into a loan agreement with PRII amounting to \$\frac{1}{2}400\$ million for a period of six months, and was extended until February 14, 2022.
+On April 6, 2021, the Company entered into a loan agreement with PRII amounting to P400 million for a period of six months, and was extended until February 14, 2022.
 The loan is subject to an interest rate based on the Philippine BVAL Reference Rate Tenor of one month, as published by the Bankers Association of the Philippines, plus 0.50% per year.

-On August 18, 2021, the Company entered into an additional loan agreement with PRII amounting to ₱300 million for a period of six months or until February 14, 2022, which may be extended upon mutual agreement of both parties.
+On August 18, 2021, the Company entered into an additional loan agreement with PRII amounting to P300 million for a period of six months or until February 14, 2022, which may be extended upon mutual agreement of both parties.
 The loan is subject to an interest rate based on the Philippine BVAL Reference Rate Tenor of one month, as published by the Bankers Association of the Philippines, plus 0.50% per year.

-On February 14, 2022, both parties agreed to consolidate and extend the foregoing loans totaling \$\mathbb{P}700.00\$ million for a period of six months or until August 13, 2022 and were further extended until February 9, 2023.
+On February 14, 2022, both parties agreed to consolidate and extend the foregoing loans totaling 700.00 million for a period of six months or until August 13, 2022 and were further extended until February 9, 2023.

-On February 9, 2023, the outstanding loans totaling ₱600.00 million were further extended for another six months upon maturity while the remaining balance of ₱100.00 million was paid on the original extended due date.
+On February 9, 2023, the outstanding loans totaling P600 million were extended for six months or until August 8, 2023 while the remaining balance of P100 million was paid on the original extended due date.
+The outstanding loans amounting to P600 million were further extended until February 4, 2024.